0xForerunner/blog/blog.woolsey.dev/content/blog/p2p-flashblocks/index.md

 - **StopPublish:** This is the counterpart signal: “I’m stopping (or finished) my block building.”
 It indicates the peer is stepping down as an active builder.
 In practice, a StopPublish is only sent in response to receiving a `StartPublish` message.

 These messages allow a kind of leader election or failover coordination.
-Let’s parse how we them:
+Let’s parse how we handle them:

 #### StartPublish: Yielding to a New Builder